PTsolvers/Julia-HPC-Scales/README.md

 - Julia Slack (Julia dev chat): [https://julialang.org/slack/](https://julialang.org/slack/)

 ## VSCode on Noctua 2
-Before we start, let's make sure that everyone can remote connect over SSH to a GPU node on the **Noctua 2** supercomputer we will use today.
+Before we start, let's make sure that everyone can remote connect over SSH from within [VSCode](https://code.visualstudio.com/docs/remote/ssh) to a GPU node on the **Noctua 2** supercomputer we will use today.

 Let's go back to the email titled "**SCALES workshop - login credentials**" in order to access the HackMD doc to go through the "**VSCode on the Compute Node (on Monday only)**" procedure.